google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/save-data/index.md

 response header invoking [`rel=preload`](https://www.w3.org/TR/preload/) is set.
 This leads to some confusion as to whether `rel=preload` and server push are one and the same, but they're two distinct things. `rel=preload` is a resource hint, and server push is part of HTTP/2.
-It just so happens the `Link` header in a number of HTTP/2 implementations kicks off a server push.
+It just so happens the `Link` header kicks off a server push in a number of HTTP/2 implementations.

 The specification for `rel=preload` [addresses this potential pain point](https://www.w3.org/TR/preload/#server-push-http-2) by offering a `nopush`